pohagan72/Audio_Redaction/README.md

 # Audio Redaction Tool

 A streamlined and powerful tool that automatically redacts sensitive words from your audio recordings by replacing them with a beep tone.
-Leveraging the state-of-the-art [Stable-Whisper](https://github.com/jianfch/stable-ts/tree/main) transcription engine in SRT mode, this application pinpoints the exact timestamps for each word, then seamlessly overlays a beep sound over the sensitive segments.
+Leveraging the state-of-the-art [Stable-Whisper](https://github.com/jianfch/stable-ts/tree/main) transcription engine in SRT mode, this application pinpoints the exact timestamps for each word, then overlays a beep sound over the sensitive segments.

 ---